 Conclusions

-Access to and participation in parkrun events has increased considerably over the past 10 years.
-The period can be split into two distinct phases: from 2010 to 2013 increases in participation and improvements in access were exponential, and inequality in participation fell dramatically.
-From 2013 to 2019 increases in participation were linear, and inequality in participation remained stable.
+Access to and participation in parkrun events has increased considerably over the past 10 years, whereby most of the improvement occured between 2010 to 2013, after which the growth slowed down.
 Despite parkrun’s ambitions of creating inclusive sporting events and engaging with deprived communities, the socioeconomic gradient in participation rates remained high and stable since 2013.
 Gaining a better understanding of the reasons why parkrun grew so quickly from 2010 to 2013 may be useful for other physical activity movements.
 Further analysis of the relatively lower participation rates in December by those from communities with higher socioeconomic deprivation may be important in developing initiatives to encourage physical activity in these communities.

 Introduction